Superalgos/Superalgos/README.md

 ### Detachment and Attachment of Elements

 Elements in the workspace may be detached from its parent, carrying all children with it.
-When an element is detached, it is no longer taken into account in simulations or live trading.
+When an element is detached, it is no longer taken into account in simulations or live trading, as it no longer belongs to the definition.
 This feature enables testing different parameters, keeping alternatives handy in the same workspace.

 ![Designer-Attach-Detach](https://user-images.githubusercontent.com/13994516/63227849-6d7e9b80-c1eb-11e9-9a02-6f760f383751.gif)
 <br/><br/>

 To detach an element, right-click on it and drag it away from the parent element.
 To attach an element, right-click on it and move it closer to the element you wish to attach it to.

+> **NOTE**: Elements may not be detached or attached to frozen elements.
+You need to unfreeze them before attaching or detaching.

 Elements may be attached only to conceptually related parents.
 For instance, a *condition* may be attached to a *situation*, but it can not be attached to a *formula*.

+### Element Shortcuts

+You may define shortcuts for frequently-used elements with the following procedure:

+1. Hover the mouse pointer over the target element until the menu opens up.
+1. Click <kbd>Ctrl</kbd> + your preferred key to assign the shortcut.
+1. A sign will appear below the element confirming the assignation of the shortcut.

+> **NOTE**: For Mac users, replace <kbd>Ctrl</kbd> with <kbd>Command</kbd>

+Repeat the same procedure to remove a shortcut.

 ## Working with Strategies